erarik/AzureOptimizingMLPipeline/README.md

 *	Automated machine learning experiment settings
 *	Run an automated machine learning experiment

-With Hyperdrive, we must choose the right model, the right parameter search space, the right primary metric and the right early termination policy.
-There are many risks of error.
-With AutoML, all those risks are skipped, this is why AutoML will surely get better performance.
+With Hyperdrive, we must manually choose the right model, the right parameter search space, the right primary metric and the right early termination policy.
+There are many risks of error and it requires significant architecture engineering.
+With AutoML, all those risks are skipped and the various stages in the pipeline are automated, this is why AutoML will surely get better performance.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**